neerajshahin/river-heaven/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: River Heaven Colony, Dehradun
-image: /img/home-jumbotron.jpg
+image: /img/river-heaven.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: River Heaven Uttrakhand
+subheading: Jay Hind, Jay Dev Bhumi Uttrakhand
 mainpitch:
-  title: Why Kaldi
+  title: About
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+    River Heaven Colony, Jhajra is located in Vikasnagar Tehsil of Dehradun district in Uttarakhand, India.
+It is situated 25km away from sub-district headquarter Vikasnagar (tehsildar office) and 13km away from district headquarter Dehradun
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png